Celebrating All Things Irish

 Among the current membership is a number of legacy members who wish to carry on the work of their parents.

-In addition to the trips and about 4 meetings per year, which normally feature a guest speaker who talks about some Irish history, society members proudly march in the Hamptons Bays Saint Patrick’s Day parade, which they will again this year, showing off their Irish pride.
+In addition to the trips and about 4 meetings per year, society members proudly march in the Hamptons Bays Saint Patrick’s Day parade, which they will again this year, showing off their Irish pride.